Khunanon-Chanasongkhram/DisVar/README.md

 ## Usage

-The main function in the package is ‘DisVar()’, which takes two
+The main function in the package is `DisVar()`, which takes two
 arguments:

-• ‘file’: the name of the VCF file.
+- `file`: the name of the VCF file.

-• ‘skip’: the number of lines to skip at the beginning of the VCF file.
+- `skip`: the number of lines to skip at the beginning of the VCF file.
   (default: 0)

 The function returns a data frame containing variant information from various databases.